 Deep Drawn Parts

-National Die Company's deep drawn part capabilities include in-house tooling combined with design and engineering support for diverse applications including cans, caps, cases, connectors, cups, eyelets, ferrules, housings, shells and more.
+At National Die Company, we produce high volume deep drawn components for a variety of industries.
+Our deep drawn part capabilities include in-house tooling combined with design and engineering support for diverse applications including cans, caps, cases, connectors, cups, eyelets, ferrules, housings, shells and more.

 The Deep Drawn Part Process

-Parts are produced in high speed (ICOP) independently cam operated presses.
-Punches and dies are the tools used to draw and shape the raw material to produce the part desired.
-Raw material used is in strip form.
+Deep drawn parts are produced in high speed (ICOP) independently cam operated presses.
+Punches and dies are the tools used to draw and shape the raw material to produce the deep drawn formed part desired.
+The raw material used is in strip form.
 The first operation at the press cuts a flat blank from the strip of raw material.
 The blank is then carried by transfer fingers to the next operation where a cup is drawn.
 The cup is then transferred to the next station where the metal is drawn in a percentage allowed.
-It may take up to 12 of these operations to draw and shape into the final product.
+It may take up to 12 of these operations to draw and shape into the final deep drawn product.